oroinc/documentation/book/data_api.rst

 |
 .. image:: ./img/api/api_json_listmethods.png
 |
-There is a documantation on how a method can be used with different resource URIs and there is a sandbox that contains a form that can be used to perform API requests.
+There is a documentation on how a method can be used with different resource URIs and there is a sandbox that contains a form that can be used to perform API requests.
 To review the documentation and access the sandbox, click the method row for a specific resource URI.
 You will see the corresponding tabs in the expanded area.
 |
 .. image:: ./img/api/api_json_methodsb.png
 |
-To expand infromation about all mathods available for the resource, click the :guilabel:`Expand Operations` link at the right-hand end of resource row.
+To expand information about all methods available for the resource, click the :guilabel:`Expand Operations` link at the right-hand end of resource row.

 To switch between the collapsed list of available resources and the expanded state, click the :guilabel:`Show / hide` link at the right-hand end of the row.